glensouza/cdcr-github-workshop-july-2023/README.md

   - Setting up CI/CD with GitHub Actions (***PPT #4***)
     - Creating a GitHub action
     - Running a GitHub action
-- GitHub Pages
-  - Creating a GitHub Pages site
-  - Hosting a website on GitHub Pages
 - GitHub Packages
   - Creating a GitHub Package
   - Publishing a GitHub Package